vemana/vemana.github.io/_posts/2001-01-01-money-from-symmetry.md

 ---
 layout: post
 title: What is Money?
+Where does it come from?
 An answer from symmetry.
 date: 2023-10-19 15:00:00
 description: Where does money come from?
 How to understand it?
 A surprising answer comes from symmetry.
 tags: symmetry